Food: French cuisine

 In comparison to the meals I had at the both 3-stars Guide Michelin restaurants Gordon Ramsey and Alain Ducasse at the Dorchester, Hedone is simple in another league.
 Hedone outclass those two restaurants and it’s simple just an abuse on the Guide Michelin rating system that Hedone just have one star (and they have three each).

 I was really pleased with the dinner we had the previous evening/night at the re-opened Fat Duck (in Bray).
-Even though it is hard to compare (and maybe not necessary to do…) those two restaurants, due to their dissimilarities, one thing is sure: The Fat Duck is a restaurant you visit very seldom (as the menu rarely change and the theme/”journey” thing probably is something you only enjoy the first time) while Hedone is a restaurant you could visit very frequently then the menu changes on a daily basis.
-That said, Hedone is the best restaurant I have visited in London.
+Even though it is hard to compare (and maybe not necessary to do…) those two restaurants, due to their dissimilarities, one thing is sure: The Fat Duck is a restaurant you visit very seldom (as the menu rarely change and the theme/”journey” thing, probably is something you only enjoy the first time).
+Hedone, on the other hand, is a restaurant you could visit very frequently, then the menu changes on a daily basis.
+That being said, Hedone is the best restaurant I have visited in London.
 Highly recommended!